This post is a step-by-step guide describing the common installation tasks for Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG).

 The IP address or host name where RDG is to be installed.

-A Graphical User Interface or alternatives such as VNC and X11
+A Graphical User Interface or alternatives such as VNC and X11 for a standard installation.

 The Microsoft Remote Desktop (RDP) utility if accessing remote Windows servers.

 scp <Path to Installer Zip File> RDG-Host:/home/opc or

 Copy or use a shared folder for the installer.

 If using a private RDG host, Then RDP to the Public server and copy or share the installer with the Private host.

 The steps for all platforms are documented in Install Data Gateway.

 There is not a standalone installer.
 Extract the contents of the downloaded ZIP file to a desired directory.